BlueBrain/web-data-container/README.md

 - Datasets can be objects (utf-8 YAML, binary encoded, optionally compressed)
 - Datasets can be text (utf-8, binary encoded, optionally compressed)
 - Datasets can be blobs/bytes/files, just like an archive (optionally compressed)
 - Datasets can be spreadsheet data (i.g.
-Pandas Dataframe from a CSV file) with columns of viarious types (optionally compressed)
+Pandas Dataframe from a CSV file) with columns of various types (optionally compressed)
 - Each dataset can be linked to as many metadata as necessary (utf-8 YAML, with arrays, complex objects, numbers and strings)
 - Fast random access to any dataset: no need to read/parse the whole file to access a specific dataset
 - Deep random access within numerical datasets: can pick a single value within a numerical dataset, given its N-dimensional position, without having to load the whole dataset in memory (good for lookups)
 - Self-describing, schemaless
 - Compression (gzip) can be enabled for each dataset individually
-- Provide an human readable header with an index of all the buffers (convenient to quickly check in a terminal with less/more command)
+- Provide a human-readable header with an index of all the buffers (convenient to quickly check in a terminal with less/more command)
 - Easy to write a parser for

 One of the reason we do not want to include more complex features (such as more advanced compression algorithms) is to provide the same set of features across different languages and platforms.
 For example, gzip compression is very easy on pure Javascript (client side) with Pako but other compression methods are difficult to find for this language.

 # What it can be used for
-Pratically anything, but here are some ideas:
+Practically anything, but here are some ideas:
 - scientific file format to handle numerical data of various types
 - 3D datasets with loads of metadata
-- EEG timeseries records over multiple chanels
+- EEG timeseries records over multiple channels
 - archive with multiple files/buffers inside
 - all of the above together!